 These unusual things to do in San Francisco will show you the hidden gems of the golden city like no other guide.

-From its world-famous landmarks, winding hills, incredible food scene, and a city rich in culture, San Francisco is a top bucket list destination for travelers all around the world.
+From its world-famous landmarks, winding hills, incredible food scene, and a city rich in culture, San Francisco is a top bucket list destination for travelers all around the world and one of the most romantic places in the US, if you will.

 While visiting its landmarks such as the Golden Gate Bridge or Alcatraz Island is a must-do while exploring the City by the Bay, there is also an abundance of unusual things to do in San Francisco.
 Here is my guide to all the off the beaten path activities in the Golden City to help you plan the trip of a lifetime.